ffelten/ffelten.github.io/_pages/about.md

 ## A suite for reproducible research in MORL
-With [Lucas](https://www.inf.ufrgs.br/~lnalegre/), we wrote two repositories aiming at helping researcher in reproducing results of existing MORL algorithms, as well as facilitate the whole research process by providing clean implementations and examples.
-By making this public, our hope is to attract even more people to the MORL field as well as remove boilerplate from the research process.
+With [Lucas](https://www.inf.ufrgs.br/~lnalegre/), we wrote two repositories aiming at helping researchers in reproducing results of existing MORL algorithms as well as facilitating the whole research process by providing clean implementations and examples.
+By making this public, our hope is to attract even more people to the MORL field and remove boilerplate from the research process.

 ### MO-Gym
 <div>